-10.4 A weighted average approach may be used for calculating the average distance with the weights based on e.g. capacity or flows.
+- 10.4 A weighted average approach may be used for calculating the average distance with the weights based on e.g. capacity (technical or booked) or flows. - 10.5 Network representations may be complicated and detailed; therefore it is not always appropriate or practical to use the TSO's detailed network model when applied to a particular cost allocation methodology.

-- 10.5 A simplification of the network representation, for the purpose of calculation of average distances may be carried out. - 10.6 Network representations may be complicated and detailed; therefore it is not always appropriate or practical to use the TSO's detailed network model when applied to a particular cost allocation methodology. - 10.7 Simplification of the network representation can be carried out by e.g. clustering points.
+- 10.6 A simplification of the network representation, for the purpose of calculation of average distances may be carried out. - 10.7 Simplification of the network representation can be carried out by e.g. clustering points.
 The entry or exit points can be clustered, for example, on the basis of geography or the type of point. - 10.8 The level of simplification shall be considered with regards to the relevant cost allocation methodology and shall be approved by the NRA.